PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 ```
 Importance: Crosswalk provides the embedded mode and the shared mode in the APK packaging tool as described in [Crosswalk on Android](Crosswalk-on-Android).

-Package a local web app(resources of a web app are stored in local disk):
+#####Package a local web app(resources of a web app are stored in local disk)
 Assume that resources of a web app are located under the directory /home/foobar/dist and the entry HTML file is /home/foobar/dist/index.html.
 Package the web app with the embedded mode:

     host$ python make_apk.py --package=com.foo.bar --name=FooBar \
       --app-root=/home/foobar/dist --app-local-path=index.html --mode=embedded

 An Android APK file called 'FooBar_x86.apk' will be generated if running with the packaging tool for X86 version.
-If the packaging tool is for ARM architecture, the APK file called 'FooBar-arm.apk' will be generated.
+If the packaging tool is for ARM architecture, the APK file called 'FooBar_arm.apk' will be generated.
 Crosswalk will combine X86 and ARM into one packaging tool in future.

 For the shared mode, do it like below: